do-sieg/rpg-maker-various/README.md

 Mostly focused on the XP version (2004), there are some systems that are specific to later versions or cross-version (VX and VX Ace).

 Some more complex systems have their own repositories.
-Be sure to check.
+Be sure to check them out too.